paradisetechsoftsolutions/Covid-19-detection-from-X-ray-images-using-deep-learning/README.md

 │   └── views.py

 # How Model is created
-**Step 1:** Positive Samples has been taken from [BIMCV-COVID-19](https://github.com/BIMCV-CSUSP/BIMCV-COVID-19) repository, Whereas negative samples has bee taken from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
-So one got two folder one for positive and another for negative.
+**Step 1:** Positive Samples has been taken from [BIMCV-COVID-19](https://github.com/BIMCV-CSUSP/BIMCV-COVID-19) repository, Whereas negative samples has been taken from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+Correspondingly, there are two folders, one for positive and another for negative.
 I have used Visual Object Tagging Tool (VoTT) of microsoft to perform tagging.
-Have a look at the next mentioned link [How to install and use VoTT](https://github.com/microsoft/VoTT).
-Once you are finished with step, you can export csv file from the VoTT software which is needed for the next step.
+Check this link for installation and usage of this software - [How to install and use VoTT](https://github.com/microsoft/VoTT).
+Once you are finished with tagging step, you can export csv file from the VoTT software which is needed for the next step.
 See the link below for viewing the status when annotation has been completed by me using VoTT.

 ![imgpsh_fullsize_anim](https://user-images.githubusercontent.com/39157936/89147877-b010c380-d575-11ea-8e4e-d9660c6c92e0.png)
 *Images Annotation using VoTT*